-This buttery, nutty delicacy has been consumed in Mexico since the time of the Aztecs and is still a popular treat, especially in Mexico City markets.
-Yet escamoles are not for the faint-hearted foodie as they are made from edible larvae and pupae of ants.
-Harvested from the roots of the tequila and mezcal-producing agave plant, escamoles are surprisingly delicious.
-The delicacy is typically served in a taco, or al mojo de ajo (fried in garlic).
+This sublime delicacy has been consumed in Mexico since the time of the Aztecs and is still a popular treat, especially in Mexico City markets.
+Yet escamoles are not for the faint-hearted foodie – they are made from the edible larvae and pupae of ants, most notably the Liometopum apiculatum species.

 Yes, you read that right.
-Flying ant salsa is a thing and is a traditional delicacy in the state of Oaxaca.
-Every year after the first rains, flying ants, or chicatanas, swarm Oaxaca City.
-Many locals catch the insects and use them to make a variety of foods, including a spicy, garlicky salsa.
-The uniqueness of the dish and its limited availability means that chicatanas have become a delicacy served in some of Mexico’s most elegant restaurants.
+Flying ant salsa isn’t fictitious and is, in fact, a traditional delicacy in the state of Oaxaca.
+Every spring, after the first rains, flying ants – or chicatanas – swarm Oaxaca City.
+Many locals catch the insects and use them to make a variety of foods, including a spicy, garlic-heavy salsa.
+The ants are apparently highly nutritious, and even children love to catch them.

-If you buy a shot of mezcal in the southern states of Mexico, there is a high chance you will be offered a fresh slice of orange and sal de gusano (worm salt) to help wash the spirit down.
+If you buy a shot of mezcal in the southern states of Mexico, there is a good chance you’ll be offered a fresh slice of orange and sal de gusano (worm salt) to help wash it down.
 In fact, the salt is made from the larva of a moth, rather than a worm.

 Consumed as a snack since pre-Hispanic times, the larvae live in the agave plant and consume its nectar.
 Worm salt is made by collecting these larvae and crushing them with rock salt and dried chillies.
 Downing a shot of firewater just got even more bizarre.